-Healthcare certificate holders are named using the given names and surnames of natural persons recorded in the Terhikki register.
+Social welfare and healthcare certificate holders are named using the given names and surnames of natural persons recorded in the Suosikki or Terhikki register.

 The set of attributes that forms the name record in the certificate is unique and identifies the social welfare and healthcare professional in question.
-The registration number is issued by Valvira, the administrator of the Terhikki register.
+The registration number is issued by Valvira, the administrator of the Suosikki and Terhikki registers.
 All health and social care professionals must use their own names.